lemiskutswa/JavaScript-Overview/README.md

 false && console.log('hello'); -> the code on the right will not even be checked.

 || is the default operator - it checks if at least one side is truthy

+Return statement returns a value out a function.
+You can use it to return the computerMove value in a rock paper scissors game

+It is a best practice to keep things in scope and for this reason a return statement is better instead of using a global variable.

+You can set a default value for a parameter this way:

+function calculate cost(cost, taxPercent = 0.1) {
+    some code
+}

+call the function// here you can pass the cost as an argument without bothering with the taxPercent